Mathematical optimization: Economics and finance

 Economics is closely enough linked to optimization of agents that an influential definition relatedly describes economics qua science as the "study of human behavior as a relationship between ends and scarce means" with alternative uses.
 Modern optimization theory includes traditional optimization theory but also overlaps with game theory and the study of economic equilibria.
 The Journal of Economic Literature codes classify mathematical programming, optimization techniques, and related topics under JEL:C61-C63.

 In microeconomics, the utility maximization problem and its dual problem, the expenditure minimization problem, are economic optimization problems.
 Insofar as they behave consistently, consumers are assumed to maximize their utility, while firms are usually assumed to maximize their profit.
 Also, agents are often modeled as being risk-averse, thereby preferring to avoid risk.
 Asset prices are also modeled using optimization theory, though the underlying mathematics relies on optimizing stochastic processes rather than on static optimization.
 International trade theory also uses optimization to explain trade patterns between nations.
 The optimization of portfolios is an example of multi-objective optimization in economics.

 Since the 1970s, economists have modeled dynamic decisions over time using control theory.
 For example, dynamic search models are used to study labor-market behavior.
 A crucial distinction is between deterministic and stochastic models.
 Macroeconomists build dynamic stochastic general equilibrium (DSGE) models that describe the dynamics of the whole economy as the result of the interdependent optimizing decisions of workers, consumers, investors, and governments.

 Electrical engineering

 Some common applications of optimization techniques in electrical engineering include active filter design, stray field reduction in superconducting magnetic energy storage systems, space mapping design of microwave structures, handset antennas, electromagnetics-based design.
 Electromagnetically validated design optimization of microwave components and antennas has made extensive use of an appropriate physics-based or empirical surrogate model and space mapping methodologies since the discovery of space mapping in 1993.
+Optimization techniques are also used in power-flow analysis.